btuttle/geooutlook.com/README.md

 # GeoOutlook, LLC Website
-Based on s simple but clean Bootstrap 5 HTML template from https://templatedeck.com
+Based on a simple but clean Bootstrap 5 HTML template from https://templatedeck.com